-A celebrity endorsement can help you create an emotional connection to your brand.
+A celebrity endorsement can help you create an emotional connection to your live gaming brand.

-In a crowded market teeming with a plethora of entertainment options celebrity endorsements can help your brand stand out in the crowd.
+In a crowded market teeming with a plethora of entertainment options celebrity endorsements can help your brand stand out from the crowd.

 There is good evidence to support that celebrity endorsements can skyrocket a product from obscurity to statewide or even nationwide recognition.

-"McLeod's Daughters" television star, Simmone Jade Mackinnon aka Stevie Hall and screen hunk, Aaron Jeffery who played bad-boy Alex Ryan teamed up with the rest of the cast for an on-screen battle as a unique way to celebrate their characters' stag' and hens' celebration.
-Re-runs and DVD sales of the TV drama have continued the benefits of this celebrity endorsement.
+"McLeod's Daughters" television star, Simmone Jade Mackinnon aka Stevie Hall and screen hunk, Aaron Jeffery who played bad-boy Alex Ryan teamed up with the rest of the cast for an on-screen battle as a unique way to celebrate their characters' stag and hens' celebration.
+Re-runs and streaming sales of the TV drama have continued the benefits of this celebrity endorsement.

 Reporter Ben Dark from prime time travel show "Getaway" is well-known as a cheeky and lovable rogue who is at home roving around the Australian outback on horses and motorbikes and presenting at Black-Tie events.
 His review of "Laser Skirmish" kick-started the popularity of the sport in Australia.

 The local web site received 70,000 hits the first hour after the show went to air.